 Chewing, playing, and exploring are normal behaviors for dogs.
-But these behaviors can sometimes escalate, resulting in the destruction of household property — a frustrating problem for owners.
+But these behaviors can sometimes escalate, resulting in the destruction of household property — a frustrating problem for pet parents.
 Identifying the cause of your dog's behavior is key to correcting it.

 When teething, puppies’ gums may be painful.
 Chewing appears to help relieve the discomfort of teething.
 The behavior usually stops after permanent teeth appear.

 This is one of the most common causes of destructive behavior in dogs.
-Dogs with separation anxiety tend to have a strong attachment to their owners – following owners from room to room, displaying frantic greeting behaviors, and reacting to owners’ preparation to leave the house.
+Dogs with separation anxiety tend to have a strong attachment to their caretakers– following them from room to room, displaying frantic greeting behaviors, and reacting to caretakers’ preparation to leave the house.

 Separation anxiety can be caused by a change in your family’s schedule that results in your dog being left alone more often, a move to a new house, the death or loss of another family pet or a period at a boarding kennel.